 Q: Do I need to audition in order to be admitted as a Theatre major at Boston College?

-A: No. But we do encourage interested prospective students to visit the campus and, beforehand, arrange a time to talk with a member of the faculty and/or a current student.
+A: No. In fact, no previous experience is required to study theatre or get involved in theatre at BC.
+But we do encourage interested prospective students to visit the campus and, beforehand, arrange a time to talk with a member of the faculty and/or a current student.

 Q: Is it possible to pursue a double major at Boston College?

 A: Yes.
 More than half our Theatre majors tend to pursue a second major, in everything from English to Political Science to Business to Education.
 Fortunately, our Department features a very good advising system to help guide students effectively should they decide to do a double major.

 Q: How many productions to you do a year?

 A: The Theatre department produces six productions a year: four faculty (or guest) directed productions, and two student-directed productions.
 In any given year we are apt to stage a mix of classics (past and present), original student written work, and a musical.
 Over the course of every four years we try to assemble a good variety of shows to provide our students with exposure to a broad range of theatrical styles and approaches.
 And while we hope our productions are "entertaining," we really view our productions as an extension of the classroom: it is a place to apply and practice and observe knowledge and skills developed in class, and it is also a demonstration of differing theatrical and dramatic forms.
 In addition the two major student theatre groups (the Dramatics Society and the Contemporary Theatre) will stage another 4-6 productions each year, all student-directed, acted and designed.

 Q: Do you have to be a Theatre major or take Theatre classes in order to appear in productions?